Mir Ahmad Bin Quasem: Release

-Statements by Human Rights organisations
+Statements by human rights organizations

 Several international human rights organizations including Amnesty International and Human Rights Watch have reported on his abduction and called for his release.
 Amnesty has said that Mir Ahmad was "arrested without a warrant by men in plainclothes on 9 August.
 He has been held incommunicado ever since, and has not been charged with any crime."

-Human Rights Watch, in a report, claimed that Mir Ahmad was abducted by men who said that they were "members of the administration," without specifying which part of the security forces they belonged to.
-Despite asking them to produce a warrant, the men dragged Mir Ahmed away, saying that they "did not need a[n arrest] warrant."
+Human Rights Watch, in a report, claimed that Quasem was abducted by men who said that they were "members of the administration," without specifying which part of the security forces they belonged to.
+Despite asking them to produce a warrant, the men dragged Quasem away, saying that they "did not need a[n arrest] warrant."

 The UN Working Group on Enforced or Involuntary Disappearances urged the government of Bangladesh to "immediately reveal whereabouts ... of all victims of enforced disappearance in Bangladesh", including that of Mir Ahmad.
 In August 2021, Human Rights Watch released a 57-page report titled "'Where No Sun Can Enter': A Decade of Enforced Disappearances in Bangladesh", where they noted that Mir Ahmad was among 86 victims of enforced disappearance in Bangladesh who were still missing.

-News of Abduction in International Media
+International media coverage

-On Al-Jazeera's Head to Head programme broadcast on 1 March 2019, Mir Ahmad's lawyer Michael Polak asked a question on Mir Ahmad's abduction case to Bangladeshi Foreign Affairs Advisor Mr Gowher Rizvi while the latter was being interviewed by show host Mehdi Hasan.
+On Al-Jazeera's Head to Head program broadcast on 1 March 2019, Quasem's lawyer Michael Polak asked a question on Quasem's abduction case to Bangladeshi Foreign Affairs Advisor Gowher Rizvi while the latter was being interviewed by show host Mehdi Hasan.
 Mr. Rizvi assured that investigations into all allegations of enforced disappearance would be carried out, and that he would personally assist in Mir Ahmad's case.

 Foreign Policy has reported on the abduction of Mir Ahmad while discussing enforced disappearances in Bangladesh.

-David Bergman, in an investigative report written for The Wire, has claimed that Mir Ahmad may have been abducted on direct orders of Bangladeshi Prime Minister Sheikh Hasina.
+David Bergman, in an investigative report written for The Wire, has claimed that Quasem may have been abducted on direct orders of Bangladeshi Prime Minister Sheikh Hasina.
 Hasina is said to have given Bangladesh's military intelligence agency Directorate General of Forces Intelligence (DGFI) "clearance" to illegally pick up Mir Ahmad, as part of the government's widening crackdown on the country's opposition.

-Mir Ahmad's case also made international headlines when Channel 4 news presenter Alex Thomson asked Hampstead and Kilburn MP Tulip Siddique, the niece of the Bangladeshi Prime Minister Sheikh Hasina, whether she would use her influence with the Bangladeshi government to help free Mir Ahmad in Bangladesh.
+Quasem's case also made international headlines when Channel 4 news presenter Alex Thomson asked Hampstead and Kilburn MP Tulip Siddique, the niece of the Bangladeshi Prime Minister Sheikh Hasina, whether she would use her influence with the Bangladeshi government to help free Quasem in Bangladesh.

 An article by Agence France-Presse (AFP), cited by Yahoo News, features an interview with a Bangladeshi lawyer who recounts the circumstances surrounding Mir Ahmad's disappearance and alleges direct involvement from the highest levels of the Bangladeshi government.

 On 15 April 2025, the BBC reported on his eight years of imprisonment in a military base near Dhaka Airport, in cells some of which were too small to stretch out or stand up in.